jeremytammik/tbc/a/1778_cylinder_inters.md

 twitter:

-Cylinder intersection and vision of online assets in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+Cylinder intersection requires edges and a vision of online assets in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/cylinderinters

 A surprising new aspect of Revit's built-in solid intersection algorithms and a ten-year vision for online assets &ndash; No face to face intersection without edges